vyomguptaa/plant_being/README.md

 # Plant Being

-ML Powered App to assist farmers in crop disease detection and alerts.
+ML Powered App to assist farmers in crop disease detection and alerts

 ## Made by: